 By May 2013 the number of visits to the oneflare.com.au (think hipages.com.au) site grew to about 26k each week but then suddenly plummeted, discovered later to be by reason of a Google Penguin 2.0 algorithmic demotion.

 Then in July 2013 Google sent an email to oneflare stating it had detected “a pattern of artificial or unnatural links” pointing to the site and that as a result of an attempt to manipulate page rankings, a “manual spam action” had been applied.

 Almost immediately, all organic traffic to the site disappeared.

 The company and its SEO expert Nicholas Chernih concocted a story for Google blaming the “black hat” tactics on a fictitious rogue consultant and claiming to be innocent requested the manual action be removed.
 Google rejected that request but accepted a second reinstatement plea made a month later.

-Oneflare’s Adam Dong and Marcus Lim sued Chernih for the company’s million dollar sales loss for allegedly advising and implementing the doomed strategy that put it back to bottom of the pile in terms of building web authority – a setback conservatively calculated to have cost $1 million.
+Oneflare’s Adam Dong and Marcus Lim sued Chernih for the company’s million-dollar sales loss for allegedly advising and implementing the doomed strategy that put it back to the bottom of the pile in terms of building web authority – a setback conservatively calculated to have cost $1 million.